Zionism: Nazism, World War II and the Holocaust

 During World War II, as the horrors of the Holocaust became known, the Zionist leadership formulated the One Million Plan, a reduction from Ben-Gurion's previous target of two million immigrants.
 Following the end of the war, many stateless refugees, mainly Holocaust survivors, began migrating to Palestine in small boats in defiance of British rules.
 The Holocaust united much of the rest of world Jewry behind the Zionist project.
 The British either imprisoned these Jews in Cyprus or sent them to the British-controlled Allied Occupation Zones in Germany.
 The British, having faced Arab revolts, were now facing opposition by Zionist groups in Palestine for subsequent restrictions on Jewish immigration.
 In January 1946 the Anglo-American Committee of Inquiry, a joint British and American committee, was tasked to examine political, economic and social conditions in Mandatory Palestine and the well-being of the peoples now living there; to consult representatives of Arabs and Jews, and to make other recommendations 'as necessary' for an interim handling of these problems as well as for their eventual solution.
 Following the failure of the 1946–47 London Conference on Palestine, at which the United States refused to support the British, leading to both the Morrison–Grady Plan and the Bevin Plan being rejected by all parties, the British decided to refer the question to the UN on February 14, 1947.
-(Note: The reasons for this decision were explained by His Majesty's Principal Secretary of State for Foreign Affairs in a speech to the House of Commons on February 18, 1947, in which he said:
+(Note: The reasons for this decision were explained by Ernest Bevin, then "His Majesty's Principal Secretary of State for Foreign Affairs" in a speech to the House of Commons on February 18, 1947, in which he said:

 "His Majesty's Government have been faced with an irreconcilable conflict of principles.
 There are in Palestine about 1,200,000 Arabs and 600,000 Jews.
 For the Jews the essential point of principle is the creation of a sovereign Jewish State.
 For the Arabs, the essential point of principle is to resist to the last establishment of Jewish sovereignty in any part of Palestine.
 The discussions of the last month have quite clearly shown that there is no prospect of resolving this conflict by any settlement negotiated between the parties.
 But if the conflict has to be resolved by an arbitrary decision, that is not a decision that His Majesty's Government are empowered, as Mandatory, to take.
 His Majesty's Government have of themselves no power, under the terms of the Mandate, to award the country either to the Arabs or to the Jews, or even to partition it between them.")